Pakistan: Imran Khan slammed for negotiating with Peshawar school attackers | DW | 11.11.2021

-Muhammad lost his 14-year-old son, Asad Aziz, a grade 8 student, in the attack, which is dubbed "the worst terrorist attack" on Pakistani soil.
+Muhammad lost his 14-year-old son, Asad Aziz, a grade 8 student, in the assault, dubbed "the worst terrorist attack" on Pakistani soil.

 "The government did not take us into confidence over the negotiations with the murderers of our children.
 They have no right to decide alone and talk to the TTP.
 They should have consulted us before engaging with them," Muhammad told DW.